rosenhouse/tubes/README.md

 - idempotent upsert from state directory
 - BOSH director manifest doesn't use external IP at all (NATs messages stay inside VPC)
 - Fake AWS for integration tests
+  - given an interface which is a subset of an aws-sdk-go service interface
+  - when I pass that interface to my `awsfaker.Fake()` function
+  - then I get back an `http.Handler` that can stand in for the service actions on the interface
 - Fake SSH endpoint for integration tests
 - Create CNAME for bosh director
 - Write a log of resources created